papermoonio/polkadot-ecosystem-docs-draft/docs/build-on-polkadot/xcm/asset-transfer-api.md

 ### Local Parachain Transfer

-The following example demonstrates a local transfer using the `balances` pallet on a parachain.
+The following example demonstrates a local GLMR transfer within Moonbeam, using the `balances` pallet.
+It transfers 1 GLMR token from one account to another account, where both the sender and recipient accounts are located on the same parachain.

 ```javascript
 import {